BlockVestify/BlockVestify/README.md

 ---

 <div align="center">
-Made with ❤️ by the BlockVest Team
+Made with ❤️ by the SmogX Team

 Development Version 1.0-dev
 </div>